wolvinemore/Miniproject1/README.md

 # Description

-This project's purpose is to demonstrate the ability to pull external data and create graphs using python.
+This project's purpose is to demonstrate the ability to pull external data and create 5 graphs using python.
 This data is especially handy when doing long term trading and looking at charts for future investments.

+## Executing program

 ## Author